111 Medici Avenue, Lakeway, Texas 78734

 Built by Legend Communities, 55+ Tuscan Village is 25 miles west of downtown Austin in central Texas.
 Influenced by the Italian countryside, the community has lush landscaping, brick streets, as well as attractive stucco and stone exteriors.

 Most of the nearly 200 single family homes and attached homes are one level.
 All have handicap accessible doorways, energy efficient features, granite countertops, and walk-in showers.
 Condos have underground parking, while the town homes and single family homes have an attached garage.
 Condos have one to two bedrooms, while townhomes have two bedrooms and a den.
 Villas may have up to four bedrooms and three baths.

-The condominiums are the only new homes available.
-Prices for these start in the $200,000s.
-Prices for resale town homes begin in the mid-$300,000s, and prices for the single family homes start in the mid-$400,000s.
-Please verify this with a Realtor as prices may change.
+Prices begin in the mid-$300,000s.
+Please verify this price with a Realtor as it may change.
 The HOA fee covers lawn care, road repair, exterior pest control, concierge services and more.

-The village center, Club Salus, has a fitness room, yoga studio, indoor/outdoor pool, bistro, and bar.
+The 9,000 square foot clubhouse has a fitness room, yoga studio, indoor/outdoor pool, bistro, and bar.
 Outside are walking trails and the two-acre Central Park.
 A full time Good Life Director fills the social calendar with activities and events.

 An on-site public library manages book discussions and guest speakers.
 The Rough Hollow Yacht Club and Marina has a boat launch, grill, and full-service ship store.
 Membership is included in the HOA.